Rozlyn Khan

 Rozlyn Khan is a Mumbai-based actress and PETA model known for her breast cancer awareness activities.

 Career

 Khan has appeared in television advertisements, most notably for Fruity drink, Monaco biscuits and Kelvinator.

 Khan appears in the film Dhama Choukdhi. with Sanjay Mishra, Mukesh Tiwari and Dipraj Rana.
-Streaming on Jio cinema and Eros now.
+On 27 July 2013, Khan announced that she will be the first Bollywood star with her own web-comic.
+The comic launched on 4 August on her website.
+Khan also took on the lead role of Savita Bhabhi movie.

 Her television show debut was on crime show Crime Alert on Dangal TV in 2018.